exercism/common-lisp/concepts/named-parameters/introduction.md

 (keyword-parameters :z 10 :x 5) ;; => (5 NIL (:Z-WAS-SUPPLIED 10))
 ```

-Care should be taken when combining optional and keyword arguments as the keyword name and argument could be consumed by optional parameters:
+Care should be taken when combining optional and keyword parameters as the keyword name and argument could be consumed by optional parameters:

 ```lisp
 (defun could-be-confusing (&optional x y &key z) (list x y z))